MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/VI-Verification.md

 _**Applies To:** Lite deployment - deal to proforma invoicing

-Project Operations supports verification of vendor invoice lines by project managers by
+Microsoft Dynamics 365 Project Operations lets project managers verify vendor invoice lines in the following ways:

-1. Using the verification status field on the vendor invoice lines
+- Use the **Verification status** field on the vendor invoice lines.
-2. For Vendor invoice lines that reference a subcontract line, Project Operations enables linking of cost actuals from subcontractor activity to vendor invoice lines.
-This is done using the process of matching cost actuals to the vendor invoice line
+- If the vendor invoice lines reference a subcontract line, link cost actuals from subcontractor activity to those vendor invoice lines.
+The link is created by matching cost actuals to the vendor invoice lines.

+    > [!NOTE]
-Please Note: Verification of vendor invoices by matching cost actuals to vendor invoice lines is only available on Vendor invoice lines that reference a subcontract line.
-Verification status can be tracked for vendor invoice lines that do not reference a subcontract, however, linking cost actuals to vendor invoice lines is not supported.
+    > Although verification status can be tracked for vendor invoice lines that don't reference a subcontract, cost actuals can't be linked to those vendor invoice lines.

-**Verification status:**
+## Verification status

-Verification status on the vendor invoice line indicates that status of verification.
-The following are states supported:
+The **Verification status** field on a vendor invoice line indicates that status of the verification.
+The following statuses are supported:

 1. Not started
 2. In progress
-3. Completed
+3. Complete

-When the vendor invoice line is in Verification status **Not Started** , it is editable.
+Vendor invoice lines that have a verification status of **Not started** can be edited.

-When the vendor invoice line is in Verification status I **n progress** , it is no longer editable.
-For vendor invoice lines that reference a subcontract, the verification status is automatically set to **In progress** as soon as the first cost actual is matched to the vendor invoice line
+Vendor invoice lines that have a verification status of **In progress** can no longer be edited.
+For a vendor invoice line that references a subcontract, the verification status is automatically set to **In progress** as soon as the first cost actual is matched to the vendor invoice line.

-When the vendor invoice line is in Verification status **Complete** , it is no longer editable.
-When all lines on a vendor invoice are in verification status **Complete** the vendor invoice can be confirmed.
+Vendor invoice lines that have a verification status of **Complete** can no longer be edited.
+When all the lines on a vendor invoice have this verification status, the vendor invoice can be confirmed.

-**Matching Cost actuals to a vendor invoice line:**
+## Match cost actuals to vendor invoice lines

-Matching cost actuals helps with the verification process on a vendor invoice line.
-To match cost actuals to a vendor invoice line, follow these steps:
+Matching of cost actuals helps with the verification process on a vendor invoice line.
+To match cost actuals to a vendor invoice line, follow these steps.

-1. Open the vendor invoice line and navigate to the **Unmatched Cost Actuals** tab.
-A list of cost actuals that reference the same subcontract line as the vendor invoice line are shown
+1. Open the vendor invoice line, and select the **Unmatched cost actuals** tab.
+A grid shows a list of cost actuals that reference the same subcontract line as the vendor invoice line.
-2. Select one or more of these cost actuals and click on **Match** from the grid tool bar
-3. System will validate that if these cost actuals can be matched and once the validation passes, these cost actuals are linked the vendor invoice line.
+2. Select one or more of the cost actuals, and then select **Match** on the toolbar above the grid.
+The system validates that the selected cost actuals can be matched.
+After the validation is passed, the cost actuals are linked the vendor invoice line.

-Validation criteria used to link cost actuals to vendor invoice lines:
+### Validation criteria that are used to link cost actuals to vendor invoice lines

-To establish a link between a cost actual and a vendor invoice line during the Match process, the following must all be true:
+During the matching process, a link between a cost actual and a vendor invoice line can be established only if both the following conditions are met:

-The selected cost actuals must all have an empty Adjustment status i.e. they should not have been replaced by other cost actuals in a recall, cancel approval or a correction journal process.
+- The **Adjustment status** field for every selected cost actual must be blank.
+In other words, the cost actuals must not have been replaced by other cost actuals during a recall, approval cancellation, or correction journal process.

-The values in the following fields are matched between the vendor invoice line, if filled and the selected cost actual: 1.
-Project Contract 2.
-Project Contract line 3.
-Transaction class 4.
-Project 5.
-Task 6.
-Resource category 7.
-Transaction category 8.
-Product 9.
-Subcontract Line 10.
-Bookable Resource.
-If any of these fields is not filled on the vendor invoice line, then that field is not considered for matching.
+- The values of the following fields are matched between the vendor invoice line and the selected cost actual.
+If any field isn't set on the vendor invoice line, it isn't considered for matching.

+    - Project contract
+    - Project contract line
+    - Transaction class
+    - Project
+    - Task
+    - Resource category
+    - Transaction category
+    - Product
+    - Subcontract line
+    - Bookable resource

-**Unmatching Cost actuals to a vendor invoice line:**
+## Unmatch cost actuals from a vendor invoice line

-Unmatching cost actuals also helps with the verification process on a vendor invoice line by allowing the removal of previously established links.
-Unmatching is only allowed on Vendor invoice lines that in verification status &quot;In progress&quot;.
-To un-match cost actuals to a vendor invoice line, follow these steps:
+Unmatching of cost actuals can also help with the verification process on a vendor invoice by enabling previously established links to be removed.
+Cost actuals can be unmatched only from vendor invoice lines that have a verification status of **In progress**.
+To unmatch cost actuals from a vendor invoice line, follow these steps.

-1. Open the vendor invoice line and navigate to the M **atched Cost Actuals** tab.
-A list of cost actuals that reference the vendor invoice line are shown
+1. Open the vendor invoice line, and select the **Matched cost actuals** tab.
+A grid shows a list of cost actuals that reference the vendor invoice line.
-2. Select one or more of these cost actuals and click on **Unmatch** from the grid tool bar
+2. Select one or more of the cost actuals, and then select **Unmatch** on the toolbar above the grid.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]